mayank50444/Multi-Bundle-React-Native-With-New-Architture/README.md

 ## Building Multi‑Bundle React Native on the New Architecture (RN 0.77) — A Practical Guide

 If your React Native app is getting large or your teams ship features independently, a single mega‑bundle can slow you down.
-In this POC, we split the app into a shared “common” bundle and multiple feature (“business”) bundles, then dynamically load those bundles at runtime — all on the New Architecture (Bridgeless) with Hermes.
+In this POC, we split the app into a shared "common" bundle and multiple feature ("business") bundles, then dynamically load those bundles at runtime — all on the New Architecture (Bridgeless) with Hermes.
 This article walks through the why, the how, and the gotchas, with code you can adopt today.

+### Branches

+- **`custom_code_push`**: This branch includes a custom code push implementation.
+You can use code push to automatically download and update business bundles (biz1, biz2) from Firebase Storage on app start.
+The implementation supports token-based authentication and only applies code push to business bundles, not the common bundle.

 ### TL;DR